 Download the Search By Image app

-If you perform more than one Google reverse image search for images you have on your device, it’s probably best to download a dedicated app in order to save some time.
-One of the best ones you can use is called Search By Image, which basically works the same way as Labnol.org — get it from the Play Store via the button below.
+If you perform more than one Google reverse image search for images you have on your device, it’s probably best to download a dedicated app to save some time.
+One of the best ones you can use is Search By Image, which basically works the same way as Labnol.org — get it from the Play Store via the button below.

 - Download the Search by Image app and launch it.